kwccoin/mnist-1lnn/README.md

 Create a Build scheme
-Any existing binary will create a no the right os message and ask you to set minimum platform Just delete the old binary it would be ok
+Any existing binary will create a no the right os message and ask you to set minimum platform Just delete the old binary it would be ok but once build you have to delete from outside or you can delete the run scheme and add doc and ... it seems strange how it works

+sometimes work sometimes not; just go to console and run it over there instead

+in this case I remove back to original